M1ha-Shvn/django-pg-bulk-update/README.md

 * `bulk_create(model, values, using=None, set_functions=None, returning=None, batch_size=None, batch_delay=0)`
   This function creates multiple records of given model in single database query.
-  It's functionality is the same as django's [QuerySet.bulk_create](https://docs.djangoproject.com/en/3.0/ref/models/querysets/#bulk-create), but it is implemented on this library bases and can be more effective in some cases (for instance, for wide models).
+  Its functionality is the same as django's [QuerySet.bulk_create](https://docs.djangoproject.com/en/3.0/ref/models/querysets/#bulk-create), but it is implemented on this library bases and can be more effective in some cases (for instance, for wide models).

 * `pdnf_clause(key_fields, field_values, key_fields_ops=())`